Skip to main content

 Risk priority number - 5 | Probability - 1 | Impact - 5

 Human mistakes do happen and can lead to incidents where data is accidentally altered or even deleted.
 This risk is mitigated by granting write access to the archiving system only to well trained data curators.
 Furthermore, a curation instance of the system functions as a safety net before data is ingested to the production instance.
 Before ingestion to the production instance the two-man rule is employed: no data is ingested to production before it was not approved by another curator.
+Full history of metadata changes is preserved, and all data is regularly backed up, thus any erroneous changes to the metadata or deletions of the binary content can be rolled back.

 Risk priority number - 9 | Probability - 3 | Impact - 3